Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * S segments per second
 * T minimum segment length in mm

-Most of the parameters can be changed by accessing the object model also.
+Most of the parameters can be changed by accessing the object model also (I postpone it to the next release.
+Changing values directly is risky, as some parameters are cached).
 Most changes in config.g don't need a reboot, but when a drive or letter assignments change, a reboot is probably necessary.

 # M669 D parameter: Denavit-Hartenberg
 Dn define DH parameters and are numbered from 0 to maximum 9.